grzesiek-galezowski/tdd-ebook/manuscript/050_Its_Not_a_Test.md

-It is not a test
+It's not a test
 ================

 Up to now, I was cheating on you.
-I told you that the little executable snippets of code are ‘tests’ and that they’re here to ‘check’ or ‘verify’ something.
+I told you that the little executable snippets of code are "tests" and that they’re here to "check" or "verify" something.
 Now it is time to reveal the truth.

 When a test becomes something else
 ----------------------------------